digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.3.md

 ## ACKNOWLEDGMENTS

 The author sincerely thanks Richard Sears for his website that provides invaluable information on Oracle bone and bronze inscriptions and Seal scripts, which has contributed greatly to this work.
-The author is grateful to AI assistance by Claude in literature research, data analysis, and draft writing.
+The author would like to thank the "Makemeahanzi" project for providing the tools to generate kaiti forms.
+The author is also grateful for AI assistance by Claude in literature research, data analysis, and draft writing.

 ## REFERENCES